-What's up everybody this is Dane Miller from Dane Millers Strength Secrets.
-We are cruising at 38000 feet in a Boeing 787 Dreamliner.
-We are en route to Bangkok Thailand.
-We just left Tokyo where I was in Tokyo for the adaptation camp for the senior world Weightlifting Championships where I was coaching my athlete, Jordan Wissinger and he will be competing in 3 days!
+What's up everybody this is Dane Miller from Garage Strength.
+I am cruising at 38000 feet in a Boeing 787 Dreamliner en route to Bangkok Thailand.
+I just left Tokyo where I was coaching at the adaptation camp for the Senior World Weightlifting Championships.
+I am coaching 67k athlete, Jordan Wissinger, and he will be competing in 3 days!

 We're heading to Thailand right now.
 We've got about four and a half hours left before we land.
 We're flying at five hundred sixty miles an hour at 38000 feet to just put that in perspective.
 I think Mt.
 Everest is twenty-nine thousand feet.
 So we're flying at 38 so another 10000 feet plus 560 miles an hour.
 So it's pretty crazy to think about that.
 But we've got about a six-hour flight so we're about an hour and a half into it.
 I wanted to go over a couple of questions regarding Dane “How do you stay ripped on the road.”
 And I think that first I just want to address one thing.
 I'm not ripped.
 I've got about 12 percent body fat I'm not I don't have a six-pack.
 Not shredded by any means.
 Not like these weightlifters that are surrounding me are all chiseled out of granite, but I think it's an important topic to cover because what you're eating while you're traveling and what you're habits are and what your sleep is like are in general shouldn't really change right?
 Your whole goal should be that you focus on good recovery and that you are able to provide enough nutrition and enough recovery for your body so that whatever you're doing on your travels you can still feel good and happy and satisfied.

-The hardest part for me while I'm traveling is generally sleep, but I'm lucky where I've got Earth fed muscle.
-As you know I am part owner of Earth Fed Muscle so I can travel with 30 scoops of protein, protein pancakes, collagen, creatine, essentials, and ZMA.
+The hardest part for me while I'm traveling is generally sleep, but I'm lucky where I've got Earth Fed Muscle.
+I travel with all the essentials, 30 scoops of protein, protein pancakes, collagen, creatine, essentials, and ZMA.
 I think that's the first step when you are traveling.
 You've got to set up your supplements so that your routine doesn't change too much.
 This is key for me.
 I've got to have my creatine because it's one of the best ways to preserve lean muscle mass when you're in a calorie deprived diet.

 So I think it's important that all of the supplements that you can use that you have them in line to sort of keep that immune system from being compromised and that's where collagen can come in to play.
 What I do is I mix my collagen in a Ziploc bag with my protein so it's actually mixed together and then I have my creatine in another bag and then I've got my ZMA and essentials and in their pill bottles so it's easy to travel with and then if I've got room I will bring my protein pancakes.
 I think that just having that little bit of preparation immediately puts me into a good mindset where I know I'm going to be taking care of myself nutritionally.
 This then sets me up to have everything set up no matter what country I'm traveling to, I will always know what I'm going to eat.
 I ask myself, are they going to have rice?
 Meat?
 Or Fruit?
 Just so I can gauge my diet, But even en route to that travel I'm always going to think about the fact that you know caffeine and coffee are gonna help prevent me from eating tons of crap.
 The caffeine can decrease my appetite.
 So I really use that to my advantage.